phaserjs/phaser/README.md

 * Added Loader.crossOrigin property which is applied to loaded Images
 * Added AnimationManager.destroy() to clear out all local references and objects
 * Added the clearAnimations parameter to Sprite.loadGraphic().
 Allows you to change animation textures but retain the frame data.
 * Added the GameObjectFactory to Game.
 You now make Sprites like this: game.add.sprite().
 Much better separation of game object creation methods now.
-But you'll have to update ALL code, sorry!
+But you'll have to update ALL code, sorry! (blame JesseFreeman for breaking your code and coming up with the idea :)
 * Added GameObjectFactory methods to add existing objects to the game world, such as existingSprite(), existingTween(), etc.
 * Added the GameObjectFactory to Phaser.State
 * Added new format parameter to Loader.addTextureAtlas defining the format.
 Currently supported: JSON Array and Starling/Sparrow XML.